sharebears/pulsar/README.md

 Development commands and database migrations can be accessed through flask's click cli interface. `flask run` runs the development server and `flask db` runs the `flask-migrate` database management script.
+In order to run in debug mode, run `FLASK_DEBUG=True flask run`.
+The development server is not meant for production use; Gunicorn or uWSGI are built for that.
 More detail about these commands and the development environment will be located in the `Installation & Development` section of the docs.

 ## Links of Interest